KinetekEnergy/blog/_posts/2024-02-24-table-test_IPYNB_2_.md

                 </li>
             </ul>
         </td>
-        <td>In our project, the user can upload a video file and an image.
+        <td style="word-wrap: break-word;">In our project, the user can upload a video file and an image.
 The video file will be the video that plays
             and the image can be a video preview (typically called a “thumbnail).
 The user also inputs a title for the video and a description.
         </td>
     </tr>
     <tr>
-        <td>Use of at least one list (or other collection type) to represent a collection of data that is stored and
+        <td style="word-wrap: break-word;">Use of at least one list (or other collection type) to represent a collection of data that is stored and
             used to manage program complexity and help fulfill the program's purpose.
         </td>
-        <td>For our project, the collected data are the videos which are stored in the backend.
+        <td style="word-wrap: break-word;">For our project, the collected data are the videos which are stored in the backend.
 Each time a user uploads
             a video, the backend is updated.
 It helps to fulfill the program’s purpose because our program is a video sharing website.
 It lets people watch and share videos.
             <ul>